cupteanacious/DeCoRe/DCR/README.md

 This will attach you to the running tests.
 Set some breakpoints and continue with the debugging.

 Notice that by default, `Module is optimized and the debugger option 'Just My Code' is enabled.` is set, which means that the symbols for Microsoft libraries themselves are not loaded.
 If you want to debug these as well, google how to disable module optimization and "Just My Code".

+# License
+This code is released under the MIT license.